-Rathbone’s Learning Mentor Project helps young people from disadvantaged backgrounds aged 11-19.
-The project runs on Tuesdays, Thursdays and Fridays from 4:30 -8pm.
+Rathbone’s Educational Mentoring Programme helps young people from disadvantaged backgrounds aged 11-19.
+The project runs on Tuesdays, Thursdays and Fridays from 4:30 – 8pm.

 Our vision is for our young people to be supported to realise their potential.
 With the help of committed Volunteer Learning Mentors providing homework/revision support and acting as role models, we aim to bridge the aspirations-attainment gap.
 Linking young people with inspirational Learning Mentors will boost the young people’s confidence, educational attainment, self-efficacy and long-term employability.

 The Project is led by our Youth Engagement Officer who with local schools to identify young people from low income families and at risk of becoming disaffected with learning.
 We offer them ring-fenced places in the programme for up to one academic year.
 The Youth Engagement Officer works closely with parents, carers, and schools to promote and sustain effective engagement of young people in their education.